leangjia/blender_docs/manual/render/shader_nodes/textures/white_noise.rst

 White Noise Texture Node
 ************************

-The *White Noise Texture* node returns a random number based on an input :term:`seed`.
+The *White Noise Texture* node returns a random number based on an input :term:`Seed`.
 The seed can be a number, a 2D vector, a 3D vector, or a 4D vector; depending on the *Dimensions* property.
 The output number ranges between zero and one.